 The Miracle of Mindfulness by Thich Nhat Hanh – the first book bringing this practice to wider Western awareness.
 And anything by Jon Kabat-Zinn or Jack Kornfield – both wonderful leaders in this field.

 Present Moment Awareness – The Power of Now by Eckhart Tolle – A most important book, I found it quite dense to read but well worth slowing down and persevering with.
+A New Earth also by Eckhart Tolle is, I think, more accessible.

 Energy Medicine by James Oschman is an excellent review of the field.